The Laplacian Keyboard: Beyond the Linear Span: Abstract

 \section{Abstract}

 Across scientific disciplines, Laplacian eigenvectors serve as a fundamental basis for simplifying complex systems, from signal processing to quantum mechanics.
-In reinforcement learning (RL), these eigenvectors provide a natural basis for approximating reward functions; however, their use is typically limited to their linear span, which restricts expressivity in complex environments.
-We introduce the Laplacian Keyboard (LK), a hierarchical framework that goes beyond the linear span.
-LK constructs a task-agnostic library of options from these eigenvectors, forming a behavior basis guaranteed to contain the optimal policy for any reward within the linear span.
-A meta-policy learns to stitch these options dynamically, enabling efficient learning of policies outside the original linear constraints.
-We establish theoretical bounds on zero-shot approximation error and demonstrate empirically that LK surpasses zero-shot solutions while achieving improved sample efficiency compared to standard RL methods. \looseness=-1
+In reinforcement learning (RL), they similarly form a basis over the state space, enabling reward functions to be approximated by projection onto a small set of eigenvectors.
+This projection makes zero-shot control possible, but it also imposes a fundamental limitation: the induced policies are only as expressive as the linear span of the chosen eigenvectors.
+We introduce the Laplacian Keyboard (LK), a hierarchical framework that goes beyond this linear span.
+LK constructs a task-agnostic library of behaviors from these eigenvectors, forming a behavior basis guaranteed to contain the optimal policy for any reward within the linear span.
+A meta-policy learns to stitch these behaviors dynamically, enabling efficient learning of policies outside the original linear constraints.
+We establish theoretical bounds on zero-shot approximation error and demonstrate empirically that LK improves over the zero-shot solution while achieving better sample efficiency compared to standard RL methods. \looseness=-1

 \looseness=-1